 Communication in BDSM

-Improved communication is a documented benefit of BDSM practices and therapy.
+Improved communication is a documented benefit of BDSM practices.
 To practice BDSM safely and consensually, partners must discuss their desires, turn-ons, turn-offs, boundaries, limits, and safe words before any play happens.
 This process is replicated in casual relationships as well as long-term partnership.

 BDSM and kink communities also promote communication templates such as SSC (Safe, Sane, Consensual) and RACK (Risk Aware Consensual Kink) which can be utilized beyond the BDSM community to promote consent, pleasure, and holistic communication.

 BDSM negotiation is an excellent tool for Somatica practitioners to master and teach their clients in general.
 Through comprehensive sexual communication clients learn to:

 - Give feedback